 Use a “5-in-1” or a similar knife tool to go along the taped areas for proper adherence.
 This will ensure the paint does not “bleed through” and get under the tape.

 Cover the floor and the sink area with drop cloths, shielding them from paint splatters.
 Splatters are not your friend!
 Safety glasses and hats are also highly recommended.
 If you are painting the baseboards, be sure to vacuum under them and tape along the floor.

 Use a tape/paper Masking Machine for the shower to allow more protection against paint splatters.
 Plastic is not necessary and wasteful.

 Finishing Touches On Prep

-Skipping steps in the beginning of a painting project can lead to peeling walls, rough or bumpy areas, even major mold growth!
+Skipping steps in the beginning of painting your bathroom can lead to peeling walls, rough or bumpy areas, even major mold growth!

 You are now ready to apply the paint!
 Painting actually takes the least amount of time to the painting process.
-Use a steady hand, quality brush and roller to apply the paint!
+Use a steady hand, quality brush and roller to apply the paint to your bathroom!
 This is very important, as you do not want brush marks or roller hairs showing up later when the paint is dry.
-Strain the paint, add the proper amount of water if using a mineral-based paint, and mix well!
+Strain the paint, add the proper amount of water if using mineral-based paint, and mix well!
 Mix and stir your paint to ensure proper color and finish.